mrocklin/blog/_posts/work/2022-07-25-startup-revenue.md

 Hooray product revenue attached to a system over which you have full visibility!
 Cloud SaaS is considered to be the highest velocity approach because once it works it's easy to scale out to lots of customers with low effort.
-Of course, it may be hard to get to that point.
+Of course, it may be *really* hard to get to that point.
 You'll have to get good at convincing customers that your internal systems are safe.
 This will be easy in some sectors (SMBs, non-sensitive industries) but harder in others (Large Enterprise, finance, government, etc.).

 ## Summary

 Money is good.
+Dependability is good.
 Learning is good.
-Focus is good.

 All of these activities are good in some ways and bad in others.
 Rather than say services are bad and product is good we should be asking questions about